Eating Disorders - management of

 The outcome for the majority of young people with eating disorders is good.

-In Auckland, treatment is coordinated by the Regional Eating Disorders Service (REDS) based at Greenlane.
+In Auckland, treatment is coordinated by Tupu Ora (formerly the Regional Eating Disorders Service (REDS)) based at Greenlane.
 Children and younger adolescents with eating disorders have a higher risk of rapid medical deterioration compared with older adolescents and adults.
-Young people are also at risk of potentially irreversible effects of physical and emotional development.
-Early and aggressive management has been shown to improve outcomes.
+Young people are also at risk of potentially irreversible complications affecting physical and emotional development.
+Early and assertive management has been shown to improve outcomes.

 The aims of an inpatient admission are to: